joncampbell123/dosbox-x/INSTALL.md

 * [com.dosbox_x.DOSBox-X.flatpakref](https://dl.flathub.org/repo/appstream/com.dosbox_x.DOSBox-X.flatpakref)

 You may need to install Flatpak support depending on your Linux distribution for the first time.
 Please see the [Quick Setup page](https://flatpak.org/setup/) for more information specific to your Linux platform.
+The DOSBox-X Flathub page is also available from [here](https://flathub.org/apps/details/com.dosbox_x.DOSBox-X).

 Once Flatpak support is enabled in your Linux system you can install the DOSBox-X Flatpak with the following command: